 Red skinned potato salad is a perfect side dish that is just waiting to take its place on your table.
 Covered in an easy homemade dressing with Dijon Mustard and Dill seasoning, every bite of creamy red skin potato salad will remind you that homemade recipes are always the best.

-Now this recipe runs closely in line with dill potato salad and admittedly the two main ingredients, red potatoes and dill, can be super confusing.
-But this particular red skinned potato salad includes crunchy bacon, green onions and has a mayo base over a sour cream.
+Now, this recipe runs closely in line with dill potato salad and admittedly the two main ingredients, red potatoes and dill, can be super confusing.
+But this particular red-skinned potato salad (which is the perfect side dish) includes crunchy bacon, green onions and has a mayo base over sour cream.
 Both are great side dish recipes but do vary enough to do them separately.